An Alternative Trajectory for Generative AI: Domain-specific superintelligence

+A DSS society should preserve the original workflow intuition of a front-end orchestrator, decomposition and routing, and inter-DSS collaboration, while adding an explicit verification stage.
+The goal is not to simply call multiple specialist models but organize them into a reliable pipeline in which user intent is interpreted, complex tasks are decomposed, domain experts are activated, specialists communicate, and the final response is checked before being returned.
+This workflow can be described through four tightly connected components.

-\paragraph{Front-end orchestrator.} An SLM trained as a super-domain superintelligence serves as the user interface and the entry point to a query.
-It acts as a router, parsing the user's intent and dispatching the query to the appropriate ``back-end'' DSS models that are relevant to the query.
-For example, a query related to diabetes would be routed by a medical DSS to a diabetes DSS.
+\paragraph{Front-end orchestrator.} An SLM trained on the whole domain (e.g., all topics in medicine or physics) serves as the user interface and the entry point to a query.
+It acts as the first-level router that parses the user's intent, identifies the broad domain of the request, and dispatches the query to the appropriate ``back-end'' DSS models.
+For example, a query related to diabetes would first be recognized as a medical query and then routed by a medical DSS or medical orchestrator to a diabetes DSS.
+Similarly, a query about circuit design would be routed to an electrical-engineering DSS.
+The orchestrator is not expected to replace the back-end DSS models or contain all specialized knowledge itself.
+Rather, its role is to understand the user's goal, determine which expertise is needed, and initiate the proper society-level workflow.

+The front-end orchestrator also plays an important role in interaction management.
+Many user queries are underspecified, ambiguous, or context-dependent.
+Before invoking specialist DSS models, the orchestrator may need to ask clarifying questions, retrieve relevant user context, normalize terminology, or convert the original request into a more structured task representation.
+In this sense, the orchestrator serves as the society's conversational and control interface: It connects human intent to the internal organization of DSS expertise.

-\paragraph{Decomposition and routing.} For complex, multi-faceted inquiries, the orchestrator breaks the problem down into sub-queries.
-For instance, a question involving both legal liability and engineering failure would be parsed into distinct components: one sent to a legal DSS and another to a structural engineering DSS.
-A question about a novel way to model the dynamics of a system would be directed to the physics and mathematics DSS models.
+\paragraph{Decomposition and routing.} For complex, multi-faceted inquiries, the orchestrator breaks the problem into sub-queries and routes each sub-query to the appropriate DSS model.
+This step is essential because many high-value tasks require multiple types of expertise.
+A question about a novel way to model the dynamics of a physical system can be directed to physics, mathematics, and simulation DSS models.
+A clinical question about diabetic kidney disease may require a diabetes DSS, a nephrology DSS, a cardiology DSS, a pharmacology DSS, and a clinical-guideline DSS.

+Effective decomposition requires the orchestrator to identify not only the relevant domains but also their dependencies.
+Some subproblems can be solved in parallel whereas others require sequential reasoning.
+E.g., a pharmacology DSS may need the diagnosis and kidney-function assessment from other medical DSS models before checking for drug safety.
+Thus, routing is not a static lookup table from query type to expert model.
+It is a dynamic planning process: which DSS models should be called, in what order, with what context, and with what expected output format.